Cuts in Cartesian Products of Graphs: Preliminaries and Notation

-where $\log$ is the natural logarithm. \begin{definition}[Log-Sobolev Constant] The Log-Sobolev constant of a graph $G$ is defined to be the largest constant $\alpha$ such that the following inequality holds for all functions $f : V(G) \to \rea$,
+where $\log$ is the natural logarithm. \begin{definition}[Log-Sobolev Constant] The log-Sobolev constant of a graph $G$ is defined to be the largest constant $\alpha(G)$ \footnote{Often in the literature, \emph{e.g.} in~\cite{DiaconisS96}, the log-Sobolev constant is defined to be twice the definition we use.} such that the following inequality holds for all functions $f : V(G) \to \R$,

-\end{definition} The following claim relates the log-Sobolev constant of $\Gk$ to that of $G$. \begin{claim}[Diaconis et al. \cite{DiaconisS96}] Let $\alpha$ be the Log-Sobolev constant for a graph $G$, then the Log-Sobolev constant for $\Gk$ is $\alpha/k$. \end{claim} It is known that the isoperimetric constants defined above satisfy the following inequalities between them (see \cite{DiaconisS96} for example).
+\end{definition} The above inequality is called the \emph{log-Sobolev inequality} for graph $G.$ The following lemma relates the log-Sobolev constant of $\Gk$ to that of $G$. \begin{lemma}[Lemma 3.2, Diaconis and Saloff-Coste \cite{DiaconisS96}] Let $\alpha(G)$ be the log-Sobolev constant for a graph $G$, then the log-Sobolev constant for $\Gk$ is $\alpha(G)/k$. \end{lemma} It is known that the isoperimetric constants defined above satisfy the following inequalities between them (see Lemma 3.1 in \cite{DiaconisS96} for example),